Services

 The main goal of many behavior intervention therapies is to decrease the amount of support a person with autism will ultimately need.
 We at BLS know (and research has shown) that many of our learners have the skills to perform unaided at vocations and livelihoods that match up to their interests and strengths, when the required skills are taught to mastery.

-Our Vocational Director works with our BCBA to create and design personalized teaching programs intended to connect our older learners with skills and tasks they find appealing and shape them into experts.
+Each individual’s therapy team works to create and design personalized teaching programs intended to connect our older learners with skills and tasks they find appealing and shape them into experts.
 We also encourage our learners to expand their interests, engage with the community, and learn to be an employee.

 Eventually, some of our learners may find employment either within our facility or elsewhere.